 Coming soon by 9pm

-|Re: TÉLLÀ ( A Paranormal Story) by sosa993(f): 4:10pm On Aug 23, 2018|
+|Re: TÉLLÀ ( A Paranormal Story) by sosa993: 4:10pm On Aug 23, 2018|

 Nostradamus could you please mention a few paranormal or fantasy stories here?
 Thanks.

-|Re: TÉLLÀ ( A Paranormal Story) by sosa993(f): 12:25am On Aug 24, 2018|
+|Re: TÉLLÀ ( A Paranormal Story) by sosa993: 12:25am On Aug 24, 2018|

 “Tèllà,” my mother called as she pulled away from my father.
 Grinning, she waved her hands, urging me to come forward.

 I once overheard my parents discussing her PCOS issue, and I couldn’t understand what it meant until years later.
 My mother had a secondary infertility problem.
-It was normal to be unhappy, but my father words always echoed in my mind, ‘be thankful for what you have'

-Nodding my head, I pushed the painful thoughts away before running towards them.
+It was normal to be unhappy, but my father words always echoed in my mind, ‘be thankful for what you have.
+Sighing, I pushed the painful thoughts away before running towards them.

 The humidity in the air rushed through my nostrils as the wind rippled through my clothes.
-As soon as I got close to them, I jumped, causing them to chuckle with amusement.
+As soon as I got close to them, I jumped on them; causing them to chuckle with amusement.

 People were always nice to one another and one could feel the festivity in the air.
-Maybe people were nice because they were thankful for making it into the new year.
-Maybe its just the joy of the thrill that comes with the new year, either way, every January first were the best days for me.
+Maybe people were nicer because they were thankful for making it into a new year.
+Maybe it was just the joy and the thrill that came with the New Year, either way; every January first was the best days for me.

-Freezing and swallowing hard, I took in what just happened.
-At the distance ahead, two men argued and upon glancing towards the direction of their voices, I realised the first two people that got down from the vehicle right in front of my parent's, weren’t a couple.
+That moment, I knew it came from one direction.
+It froze me to a spot.
+I swallowed hard and took in what just happened.
+From the distance ahead, two men argued and upon glancing towards the direction of their voices, I realized the first two people that got down from the vehicle ahead weren’t a couple.
 They were both men.
-Soon, light footsteps approached both from ahead and behind.
+Quickly, I shut off of the driving lamp and crouched.
+Soon light footsteps approached, both from ahead and behind our vehicle.

 “E be like say one pikin dey inside,” one hoarse voice spoke.